EC-EVM/tokenized-ballot/REPORT.md

 Ballot contract deployed to: 0xb79fbbc37d131667de31ad68501e02a5bb897286
 ```

-17. Several votes were cast on the contract that @Carl Youngblood deployed.
+17. Several votes were cast on the contract that Carl deployed.
 We soon discovered that there was a bug in the contract that did not prevent voters from casting more votes than their allotted number.
 We guessed that this happened because Carl hadn't recompiled the contracts after doing a git pull to bring in updates to the code.
 The final results of the vote looked like this:

 ```
 ∴ npx ts-node --files ./scripts/ViewProposalStatus.ts 0xb79fbbc37d131667de31ad68501e02a5bb897286